Australian Capital Territory

-Areas of Interest: Metabolic syndrome, diabetes and pre-diabetes, heart disease and stroke, metabolic syndrome, overweight and obesity, food allergy and intolerance, carbohydrates (sugars, starches and maltodextrins), and food law (e.g. labelling), food science and commercial cookery.
+Areas of Interest: Diabetes and pre-diabetes, heart disease and stroke, metabolic syndrome, overweight and obesity, food allergy and intolerance, carbohydrates (sugars, starches, maltodextrins and dietary fibre), food law (e.g. labelling), food science and commercial cookery.

-Alan is an accredited practicing dietitian and nutritionist with over 21 years of experience.
+Alan is an accredited practicing dietitian and nutritionist, with over 24 years of experience.
 He completed a Certificate III in commercial cookery in 2018 and is also a qualified chef.
 He completed a PhD at the University of Sydney in the mid 2000’s on the association between glycemic carbohydrate (e.g., sugars and starches) and the risk of developing lifestyle-related diseases (e.g., type 2 diabetes and heart disease) and continues to conduct research in this area.

-Alan has been a DAA Spokesperson since 2004 and has given interviews for a broad range of newspapers, magazines, radio and television news.
-He has authored or co-authored more than 30 peer reviewed articles in the scientific literature, and has presented the research at scientific conferences around the globe.
-Alan is also the author or co-author of 5 books for consumers and also manages a monthly blog.
+Alan has been a DAA Spokesperson since 2004 and has given interviews for a broad range of newspapers, magazines, radio and television stations.
+He has authored or co-authored more than 30 peer reviewed articles, and has presented the research at scientific conferences around the globe.
+Alan is also the author or co-author of 5 books for consumers and also manages a monthly blog on healthy eating.

 BA (Telecommunications), MSc (Nutr&Diet), APD AN